 - Antidepressants like Xanax, Valium, and Ambien are also among prescription medications that are misused.

 - Opioids like oxycodone, fentanyl, and Vicodin are among the misused prescription drugs.

 Can you see why we said these can be alarming?

 15. The Younger Crowd Are Reporting More Prescription Medication Misuse.

-More addiction statistics from that 2020 NSDUH report showed that 9.3 million people admitted to misusing prescription painkillers over the last year.
+More tatistics from that 2020 NSDUH report showed that 9.3 million people admitted to misusing prescription painkillers over the last year.